-Optimizely is designed to interact with website visitors, and for collaboration among users of the platform.
+Optimizely Content Management System (CMS) is designed to interact with website visitors, and for collaboration among users of the platform.
 This topic describes typical roles and related tasks used in scenarios.
-See Setting access rights to configure user groups and roles in Optimizely.
+See Setting access rights to configure user groups and roles in CMS.

 Visitor and customer

 A visitor is someone who visits a website to find information or to use services.
 If the website is an e-commerce site, the visitor can be a customer with purchasing intentions.
 A customer can purchase on an e-commerce website "anonymously" (payment and shipping details provided), or by registering an account.
 Visitors may also contribute to website content as community members, which usually requires registration of an account profile.

 Community member and moderator

 A community member or a visitor can add content if social features and community functionality are available for the website.
 This content includes forum and blog postings, reviews, ratings, and comments, in which case an editor or a specific moderator role for large websites and online communities may need to monitor this type of content on the website.

 A recipient is an individual who has opted-in to receive emails from a business, for example when purchasing from the website.
 Recipients and their associated data are managed in recipient lists that are used for omnichannel marketing.
 You can track and analyze recipient actions, such as clicking links in an email, providing input to website owners and users for further marketing actions.

-A user is someone who logs in to the Optimizely user interface to work with different parts of the platform.
+A user is someone who logs in to the CMS user interface to work with different parts of the platform.
 A user can belong to one or more user groups and have different roles, depending on which parts of the Optimizely platform they use, their tasks, and the size and setup of the organization.